squashql/squashql-showcase/TUTORIAL.md

-This tutorial is based on a simulated [personal budget spreadsheet](src/main/resources/personal_budget_v3.csv) to help analyzing our finances.
+This tutorial is based on a simulated [personal budget spreadsheet](src/main/resources/personal_budget_v3.csv) to help analyzing our hypothetical finances.
 It contains data only for the first 3 months of 2022 and 2023 to work with a small dataset.
 If you open it, you'll see a column "Scenarios" to illustrate the What-If simulation concept in section 3.

 ## Basic queries and calculations